-The dynamics of the undamped and damped plants are identified using the optimal parameters found in Section 7.
-The obtained dynamics are compared in Figure 8.2 in which the direct terms are shown by the solid curves and the coupling terms are shown by the shaded ones.
+The dynamics of the un-damped and damped plants are identified using the optimal parameters found in Section 7.
+The obtained dynamics are compared in Figure 8.2 in which the direct terms are shown by the solid curves while the coupling terms are shown by the shaded ones.
 It can be observed that:

-- The coupling (quantified by the ratio between the off-diagonal and direct terms) is higher for the soft nano-hexapod - Damping added using the three proposed techniques is quite high, and the obtained plant is rather easy to control - There is some coupling between nano-hexapod and micro-station dynamics for the stiff nano-hexapod (mode at 200Hz) - The two proposed IFF modifications yield similar results
+- The coupling (quantified by the ratio between the off-diagonal and direct terms) is higher for the soft nano-hexapod - Damping added by the three proposed techniques is quite high and the obtained plant is rather easy to control - There is some coupling between nano-hexapod and micro-station dynamics for the stiff nano-hexapod (mode at 200Hz) - The two proposed IFF modification yields similar results